 The idea behind think win win habit 4 is to have the courage to seek mutual benefit from all human interactions instead of having winners on the one side and losers on the other.

 Achieving a “Win-Win” way of interacting with others is more than just being nice or looking for a quick fix.
 In fact, a Win-Win solution isn’t easy.

 When it is not possible to reach a Win-Win solution, then you should suggest a “No Deal.”

 What is Habit 4

-Who else could explain the Fourth Habit better than Stephen Covey himself?
+Who else could explain the habit 4 of 7 habits better than Stephen Covey himself?
 Check out this video and also have a good laugh with the people in the audience:

 Are you a fan of animations or do you just want to present the Fourth Habit to someone else as well, without asking them to pay attention to a long video?

 This video presents the Win-Win paradigm from a laid-back perspective, without missing any substance in the process:

 The difference between the Win-Lose and Win-Win paradigms can be observed in multiple media productions, such as the 2012 Wreck-It Ralph animation film (this 1-minute video will tell you what it’s all about and probably encourage you to look for the movie as well).

 Why is the Fourth Habit so Important?

-The Fourth Habit has a profound impact on the quality of your relationships.
-It helps build long lasting trust that will make all interactions a lot easier.
+Habit 4 has a profound impact on the quality of your relationships.
+It helps build long-lasting trust that will make all interactions a lot easier.